Anti–money laundering

 The OECD in Paris hosts the Financial Action Task Force, a global AML standard-setter.

-Anti–money laundering (AML) refers to a set of policies and practices to ensure that financial institutions and other regulated entities prevent, detect, and report financial crime and especially money laundering activities.
-Anti–money laundering is often paired with combating the financing of terrorism, using the initialism AML/CFT.
-In addition to arrangements intended to ensure that banks and other relevant firms duly report suspicious transactions (also known as AML supervision), the AML policy framework includes financial intelligence units and relevant law enforcement operations.
+Anti–money laundering (AML) refers to a set of laws, regulations and institutional practices designed to help financial institutions and other regulated entities prevent, detect, and report money laundering and related financial crime.
+(Anti–money laundering is sometimes paired with combating the financing of terrorism, using the initialism AML/CFT.)
+In addition to regulatory and supervisory arrangements intended to ensure that banks and other relevant firms implement AML controls and file suspicious transaction reports, the AML policy framework typically also involves financial intelligence units and relevant law enforcement agencies.

 Overview

 Anti–money laundering guidelines came into prominence globally as a result of the formation of the Financial Action Task Force (FATF) and the promulgation of an international framework of anti–money laundering standards.
 These standards began to have more relevance in 2000 and 2001, after FATF began a process to publicly identify countries that were deficient in their anti–money laundering laws and international cooperation, a process colloquially known as "name and shame".

 An effective AML program requires a jurisdiction to criminalise money laundering, giving the relevant regulators and police the powers and tools to investigate; be able to share information with other countries as appropriate; and require financial institutions to identify their customers, establish risk-based controls, keep records, and report suspicious activities.

 Strict background checks are necessary to combat as many money launderers escape by investing through complex ownership and company structures.
 Banks can do that but proper surveillance is required on the government side to reduce this.

 Over recent years, the rise in anti–money laundering mechanisms has been attributed to the use of big data and artificial intelligence.
 Traditional anti–money laundering systems are falling behind against evolving threats and new technologies are helping AML compliance officers to deal with: poor implementation, expanding regulation, administrative complexity, false positives.